PseudoDevs/IamGhost/bbmd1.md

-Last updated: 2024-04-12 05:51:34
+Last updated: 2024-04-12 05:52:13
-Random Quote: I don't wanna be choosing between two girls, I wanna be a complete head over heels idiot for one! - Ted Mosby
+Random Quote: Missy Cooper: I don't want to die, I've only kissed one boy so far. - Missy Cooper